spartrekus/NetBSD-for-RPI-3b/README.md

 - NetBSD for all archs.
 - Very performant for fast internet
 - SVN working well.
+- Large IBM fonts by default, which are large for good reading.
 - 9.x beta, running well, need some pkgin.